Adult Learning

 Every Saturday, 9:00 - 10:15 a.m.*

-Click here to join Torah Study via Zoom.
+Click here to join Torah Study via Zoom, free and open to all

 To join by phone, dial 312-626-6799; Meeting ID: 829 710 549 04